comit/sonoff-bridge/Commands.md

 A Sonoff-Tasmota module was configured with the *FullTopic* `tasmota/%topic%/%prefix%/` and the topic setting "sonoff-mylight".
 We want to switch the light On and Off.

-By looking at the commands table below we can learn about the [Power](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#main) command and the TOGGLE command.
+By looking at the commands table below we can learn about the [Power](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#main) command and the TOGGLE option.
 "Power1" represents the first relay.

 * Status query:
   ```java